10+ Best luggage tags, Labels & Identifiers to spot your luggage easily in 2020

 You just want to find your luggage and get home ASAP…

-& you’re waiting for your luggage at the carousel for 30 mins only to realize that the black luggage (which also happens to resemble 10 others at least) that’s been circling for the last 29 mins, is actually yours!
+And you’re waiting for your luggage at the carousel for 30 minutes, only to realize that the black suitcase (which happens to resemble 10 others at least) that’s been circling for the last 29 minutes is actually yours!

 Experiences like this are never pleasant.
-With the best luggage tags we’ve picked out, you can ensure you not only get your luggage quickly but also never lose it.
+With the luggage tags we’ve picked out, you can ensure that you not only get your luggage quickly but also never lose it.